AlexTaguchi/ReactTutorial/README.md

   }
 }
 ```
-(Add "<Clock />" to "Welcome" like before)
+(Add "Clock" to "Welcome" like before)

 componentDidMount() is a special method that runs whenever the component renders something onto the DOM.
 Thus, as soon as the time is posted, this function will wait one second before changing the date attribute.
 Changing the date attribute therefore updates the DOM, so componentDidMount() will fire again, continuing the cycle.

 Finally, let's actively pass information from one component to another, and have it update the child component's behavior in real time.
-In this case we will create a "Math" component that has two form fields, which will be passed to a "Sum" component to display the sum of the numbers
+In this case we will create a "Math" component that has two form fields, which will later be passed to a "Sum" component to display the sum of the numbers
 ```jsx
 class Math extends React.Component {
   constructor(props) {